TWENTY ONE QUESTIONS THE H.S.E, ISTRUCTE, C.R.O.S.S, THE Twf & THE H.A.E REFUSE TO ANSWER!

 Knowingly or unknowingly, the H.S.E have compromised the safety of the Strongboy user.

-When the misleading instructions were changed in November 2015 there were no warning of this sent out to hire associations, retailers or the structural engineers, nothing was provided by the H.S.E, not even an explanation of why the instructions were changed.
+When the misleading instructions were changed in November 2015 there were no warning of this sent out to hire associations, retailers or the structural engineers, nothing was provided by the H.S.E, not even an explanation of why the instructions were changed, which we believe is to hide their own lack of competence in this field.

 It is the role of the H.S.E to re-educate the structural engineers, retailers and builders, not to make a task more dangerous by accepting misleading instructions and allowing further eccentricity over the maximum 215mm and hiding the facts and to cover up their predecessor’s old agreements & mistakes.